content-manager-sdk/Community/Samples/ServiceAPI/Power Query/Power BI Todo Item Sample/ReadMe.md

  1. in CM create a Todo Item saved search of items not completed (see image 1),
  2. select the columns To Be Done, Uri, Assignee, and Date Due (see image 2),
  3. download and open the PBIX file and 'Edit Queries'
- 4. change the URL and saved search Uri (or name) in the source (see image 3), then
+ 4. change the URL and saved search Uri (or name) in the source (see image 3),
+ 5. in Data Source settings set the correct credentials for your ServiceAPI instance, 6, close the Query Editor and edit the URL computed column to point to your instance of the CM Web Client, then
- 5. assuming you have some incomplete To Do Items you should see something like image 4.
+ 7. assuming you have some incomplete To Do Items you should see something like image 4.

 ## Things to look for
 Things to take note of in this sample: